STARKVILLE, Miss.--Perry King "P.K." Thomas is the new director of development for Mississippi State's College of Architecture, Art and Design.

-The College of Architecture, Art and Design includes the School of Architecture and its Carl Small Town Center, along with the department of art and the interior design academic program.
+The College of Architecture, Art and Design includes the School of Architecture and its Carl Small Town Center, Gulf Coast Community Design Studio and Design Research Informatics Lab, along with the department of art and the interior design academic program.

-The architecture program is the only one of its kind in Mississippi and the college's building construction science degree program is one of just two studio-based programs of its kind in the nation.
+The architecture program is the only accredited program in the state leading to architecture licensure.
+The college's building construction science degree program is one of just two studio-based programs of its kind in the nation.